polyphony-chat/docs/SPECIFICATION.md

 Each device provides its own `KeyPackages` as well as an own set of unique identity and signature keys.
 Polyproto home servers must guarantee this uniqueness amongst all users of the server.

+## 7. Account migration

+!!! bug "TODO"

+    TODO: Describe how account migration works.
+    Requirements/assumptions for account migration:

+    - The old home server must be online and reachable.
+    - The old home server is playing nice and is not trying to prevent the user from migrating.
+    - The user has access to their old home server and can authenticate with it.
+    - The user has access to their new home server and can authenticate with it.

+Polyproto-core provides the feature of account migration.
+This allows users to move their accounts and all data associated with it to another home server.
+This is useful in many cases, for example when a home server is set to shut down in the future, or when a user wants to move their account to a different home server for security/trust reasons.